Elpidio Quirino: Memorials

 There are a number of memorials dedicated to Quirino.
+In 1964, the municipality of Angaki in Ilocos Sur was renamed to Quirino in his honor.
 The province of Quirino, established in 1966, was named in his memory.
-Quirino Avenue in Manila is named for him, as is the LRT station located there.
-The Novaliches-Ipo Road where his retirement home is situated was renamed as Quirino Highway.
-There is also a Quirino Grandstand in Manila's Rizal Park.
+Newer municipalities named after him, such as Quirino, Isabela and President Quirino, Sultan Kudarat, were later established in 1967 and 1973, respectively.
+Streets like the Quirino Avenue in Manila and Elpidio Quirino Avenue in Parañaque are named for him.
+The Novaliches–Ipo Road, where his retirement home is situated, was renamed as Quirino Highway.
+The Independence Grandstand in Manila's Rizal Park was also renamed to Quirino Grandstand in his honor.

+Once the Quirino Avenue station of MRT Line 7 and the Quirino Highway station of the Metro Manila Subway commence operations, Quirino will have three train stations named after him, including the Quirino station of LRT Line 1.

-In 2016 a memorial to him was established in Hibiya Park, Tokyo, Japan.
+In 2016, a memorial to him was established in Hibiya Park, Tokyo, Japan.

+Yearly on November 16, special holidays in commemoration of his birth are observed at his home province of Ilocos Sur and La Union, respectively.